Marc-Bouche/boston-marathon-analysis/README.md

 **Objective:** Identify runners who experience a substantial drop in pace around the 30K to 35K segment and analyze how this impacts their overall finishing times.

 **Data Preparation:**
-- Calculate pace differences between critical checkpoints, with a focus on the 30K to 35K segment.
+- Calculate pace differences between critical checkpoints.
 - Define a threshold for a “significant drop” in pace based on either average or median pace drops for all runners in these segments.

 **Analysis:**
-- Segment runners into two groups: those with and without significant pace drops in the "wall" segment (30K to 35K).
+- Segment runners into two groups: those with and without significant pace drops.
 - Compare the finishing times between these groups and analyze other factors like age and gender to see if certain demographics are more affected by this drop.
-- Examine any external conditions (from Data set 2) such as temperature or humidity that may correlate with a higher likelihood of "hitting the wall."

-**Outcome:** Identify the 30K to 35K checkpoint as a critical area where pace tends to drop significantly, suggesting potential benefit areas for targeted endurance and glycogen management training to improve overall performance.
+**Outcome:** Identify the  checkpoint  where pace tends to drop significantly, identidfying potential correlation with demographics.

 ---